Top tips for winter cycling

-It’s well worth investing in some decent bike lights.
-There's no such thing as overkill with lights – the more the merrier.
-Just as important, don’t forget to take them with you even if it’s not actually dark when you set off – winter evenings have a habit of descending all too abruptly.
-Reflectors on your wheels are important too to make sure you're seen from the side.
+When it comes to winter cycling, it’s well worth investing in some decent bike lights.
+A good pair can last you a lifetime and you’ll appreciate them when you unexpectedly find yourself in a badly lit stretch of road.
+Don’t forget to take them with you even if it’s not dark when you set off – winter evenings have a habit of descending all too abruptly.
+Reflectors on your wheels are important too to make sure you’re seen from the side.

 8. Look after your bike

-The combination of water, mud, and road salt can take their toll on the working parts of your bike.
-A few minutes here and there spent keeping it clean will pay dividends.
-Don't forget to re-oil your chain if you've washed it off.
-Booking in a service at your local bike shop just to make sure everything’s in good working order is a good idea too.
+The combination of water, mud, and road salt can take its toll on the working parts of your bike.
+An extra few minutes of bike TLC will pay dividends over the winter.
+Don’t forget to re-oil your chain if you’ve washed it off and booking a service at your local bike shop just to make sure everything’s in working order never hurts either.